MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 > TODO - update tutorial with pressable button - update screenshots accordingly.

-4. Double click the “HolographicButton” game object (which should now be in your BaseScene hierarchy) to view it in your scene, as shown in the image below.
+4. Double click the “PressableButton” game object (which should now be in your BaseScene hierarchy) to view it in your scene, as shown in the image below.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step4im.PNG)